qcam/saxy/README.md

 * No XSD supported.
 * No DTD supported, when the parser encounters a `<!DOCTYPE`, it simply stops parsing.

-## Where does the name come from?
+## Where did the name come from?

 ![Sa xi Chuong Duong](http://www.alan.vn/files/posts/made-in-viet-nam/2017/03/xa-xi-chuong-duong-1488861958.jpg)

-👆 Sa xi is an awesome soft drink that made by [Chuong Duong](http://www.cdbeco.com.vn/en).
+☝️  Sa Xi, pronounced like `sa-see`, is an awesome soft drink made by [Chuong Duong](http://www.cdbeco.com.vn/en).

 ## Contributing